-I, the undersigned, agree to loan the following works Area Public Library for exhibit purposes only.
-In con

-them in the library, I release the Hart Area Public Library and its employees and volunteers from any responsibility for loss or damage during the time they are being set up, displayed or removed from the library.
-Further, I acknowledge that ownership, control and responsibility for all

-materials are mine alone.
+I, the undersigned, agree to loan the following works of art and/or other materials to the Hart Area Public Library for exhibit purposes only.
+In consideration for the opportunity of exhibiting them in the library, I release the Hart Area Public Library and its employees and volunteers from any responsibility for loss or damage during the time they are being set up, displayed or removed from the library.
+Further, I acknowledge that ownership, control and responsibility for all materials are mine alone.
 I assume responsibility for insurance on all items on display.
 Description of material(s) loaned:

 Dates of display

 Printed Name

 Signature Date

 Address Telephone

 Email Address

 Library Director's signature Date